chimericdream/worldofpannotia.com/src/_wondrous_items/apparatus-of-the-crab.md

     | 10 | Open/close hatch
     {: #apparatus-of-the-crab-table .table .table-bordered .table-hover .table-striped data-caption="Table: Apparatus of the Crab Levers" }

     Operating a lever is a full-round action, and no lever may be operated more than once per round.
 However, since two Medium characters can fit inside, the apparatus can move and attack in the same round.
 The device can function in water up to 900 feet deep.
-It holds enough air for a crew of two to survive 1d4+1 hours (twice as long for a single occupant).
+It holds enough air for a crew of two to survive {% die_roll 1 4 1 %} hours (twice as long for a single occupant).
 When activated, the apparatus looks something like a giant lobster.
 ---